hisurfadvisory/MACROSS/README.md

 <img src="https://raw.githubusercontent.com/hisurfadvisory/MACROSS/main/configpanel.png">
 <br><br>

 When you use MACROSS for the first time, a config wizard walks you through the process of generating a configuration file.
-To disable or ignore any of these configurations, simply enter 'None' in the appropriate field.<br>
+To disable or ignore any of these configurations, simply enter 'None' in the appropriate field.
+It also asks you to create a password, which is used when you want to update the configuration file.<br>
 &emsp;-Master Repository: if you want to distribute master copies to multiple users in your enterprise, enter its location here.
 MACROSS will check it at each startup.
 (NOTE: this version of MACROSS broke the previous version's checks for web & file server locations, so it's currently limited to loading files from network shares.
 I'll fix this in a later update.)<br><br>
 <br><br><br>